Contributing Gear Writer

 Wing foiling is taking over your local windsports beach, and if you haven’t tried it, now is a great time to start.
 This new board sport relies on a super-efficient hydrofoil in the water and a user-friendly hand-held wing to pull power from the wind.
 Whether you are simply foil-curious and looking for a new set of tricks to learn, a frustrated surfer wanting more time on the water when the surf is blown out, or a long-time windsurfer or kiter looking for the same thrills in a lower-impact format, wing foiling is the answer.

 To wing foil, you need three main pieces of gear: a board, a foil, and a wing.
 All come in various sizes and design specialties, which can make choosing gear a stressful research project.
-Many shops offer package deals to make the decision process easier, and to ensure that the gear will work together, which can ease a buyer’s anxiety.
+Many shops offer package deals to make the decision process easier and to ensure that the gear will work together, which can ease a buyer’s anxiety.
 We spoke to experts to get their recommendations on how to choose a package for a rider’s size, skill level, and budget.
-There are some good deals to be had in wing foiling gear, especially compared to a few years ago, so let’s get to it.
+Keep in mind that these packages are subject to change as retailer stock fluctuates.
+That said, there are some incredible deals to be had in wing foiling gear, especially compared to a few years ago, so let’s get to it.

 Best Beginner Wing Foil Packages